Preventing Slips, Trips, and Falls: Leveraging Controls and Continuous Improvement for a Safer Workplace

-Fall protection has been OSHA’s most frequently cited safety and health standard for 13 consecutive years.
-In 2023 alone there were 7,271 violations.
+In 2023 alone, there were 7,271 violations.
 These seemingly innocuous incidents can lead to serious injuries, impacting both the well-being of workers and the operational efficiency of organizations.
 To address this critical issue, organizations must adopt a proactive approach, leveraging strategies such as the Hierarchy of Controls and embracing continuous improvement methodologies.

 In this three-part series dedicated to fall prevention strategies, Scott Gaddis—Vice President, Global Practice Leader, Safety and Health at Intelex Technologies, ULC—provides his expert insight into the risks associated with pedestrian safety in the workplace and what employers need to do to mitigate them.
 Part I looks at common types of slips, trips and falls and how they occur.
 Part II discusses how risk assessment can help prevent slips and trips in the first place.
 Part III below examines how the hierarchy of controls can contribute to continuous safety improvement in slips, trips and falls prevention.

-Employing the Hierarchy of Controls to Prevent Slips, Trips and Falls
+Employing the Hierarchy of Controls for Slips, Trips and Falls Prevention

 Understanding control and how best to manage your walking working surfaces program are more significant than the outputs of the risk assessment process.
 The process defines good control actions specific to hazards and risks, but it is not the only process that can be used.
 While I’m a firm believer in the risk matrix and scoring approach, I also would recommend the widely accepted approach within the safety and health practice called the hierarchy of controls.
 This process is simple to understand and is quite useful in gauging the control appetite of the organization.
 It should serve as the overarching methodology for how we best deliver the right level of program control within the scope of walking-working surfaces programs.